software-jessies-org/jessies/README.md

 [Evergreen](https://github.com/software-jessies-org/jessies/wiki/Evergreen) is a cross-platform GPL development environment that tries to be lightweight and language-agnostic yet functional.

-lwm, the Lightweight Window Manager for the X Window System, provides enough features to allow the user to manage their windows, and no more.
+lwm, the Lightweight Window Manager for the X Window System, provides enough features to allow the user to manage their windows, and no more. x11-extras offers a few other pieces of a minimalist desktop.

 These projects were formerly hosted at http://software.jessies.org/, then at https://code.google.com/archive/p/jessies/.